 Mid-rise residential buildings are 3 to 6 storeys in height and include apartment buildings and mid-rise townhouses.
 These generally provide a more intense form of residential development than currently exists in many of Brantford's neighbourhoods.
-Mid-rise buildings should have a high quality of design and should be compatible with the height and massing of existing development in the surrounding neighbourhood.
+Mid-rise built form must respond appropriately, through height, massing and location, to its context to ensure a high quality design outcome.